Empowering Women and Youth in ESA Grain Trade Launch

 The event achieved several critical outcomes:

-• Enhanced Awareness and Collaboration: Stakeholders left with a deeper understanding of the project’s goals and the pivotal role of CBTAs in structured grain trade.
+• Enhanced Awareness and Collaboration: Stakeholders left with a deeper understanding of the project’s goals and the central role of CBTAs in structured grain trade.

 • Identification of a Capacity Building Pathway: Priority activities were outlined to ensure that CBTAs are well-equipped to navigate and thrive in cross-border trade environments.